1958–59 NHL season

 The 1958–59 NHL season was the 42nd season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 The Montreal Canadiens were the Stanley Cup champions as they beat the Toronto Maple Leafs four games to one in the best-of-seven final series.
 This marked the fourth consecutive Stanley Cup win for the Canadiens as they became the first team to win four in a row.

 League business

 The NHL and the Canadian Amateur Hockey Association (CAHA) negotiated a new professional-amateur agreement, since the previous deal had expired in 1955, and the groups had operated on a gentleman's agreement.
 CAHA secretary George Dudley announced that NHL would pay C$40,000 towards developing amateur players, and the agreement set rules for negotiation lists and reserve lists and an earlier deadline to decide which players might be moved from a junior team to a professional team.
 The CAHA agreed that amateurs aged 17 and older would use same rules as the professionals except for overtime.